ttscoff/doing/README.md

     done     - Add a completed item with @done(date).
 No argument finishes last entry. meanwhile - Finish any @meanwhile tasks and optionally create a new one

 The `doing now` command can accept `-s section_name` to send the new entry straight to a non-default section.
-It also accepts `--back AMOUNT` to let you specify a start date in the past using "natural language."
-For example, `doing now --back 25m ENTRY` or `doing now --back "yesterday 3:30pm" ENTRY`.
+It also accepts `--back=AMOUNT` to let you specify a start date in the past using "natural language."
+For example, `doing now --back=25m ENTRY` or `doing now --back="yesterday 3:30pm" ENTRY`.

+If you want to use `--back` with `doing done` but want the end time to be different than the start time, you can either use `--took` in addition, or just use `--took` on its own as it will backdate the start time such that the end time is now and the duration is equal to the value of the `--took` argument.

 You can finish the last unfinished task when starting a new one using `doing now` with the `-f` switch.
 It will look for the last task not marked `@done` and add the `@done` tag with the start time of the new task (either the current time or what you specified with `--back`).